machine-perception-robotics-group/Adversarial-training/README.md

 |LeNet|5|
 |RBF CNNs|3-convs + 1-fc|

-* To Do: We will increase the avarable base network including state-of-the-art method.
+* To Do: We will increase the available base network including state-of-the-art method.

 ## Defense methods
 We prepare several type of the adversarial training, but most of methods basically defense, which is conscious the decision bounday, on this repo..